RawatRahul14/SageMaker-Project/README.md

     - Start by creating a SageMaker instance that will be used for model training.
     - Upload the dataset from your local machine to your S3 bucket.

-2. Training the Random Forest Classifier:
+2. Training the Models:
-    - Use the Random Forest Classifier from the Scikit-learn library.
+    - Use the Random Forest Classifier from the Scikit-learn library and resnet50 from torchvision.models.
     - Train the model on the dataset stored in S3, and evaluate its performance.
 3. Evaluation:
     - After training, the model’s accuracy is evaluated using the test data.